 What You Should Know About Graduating From Community College in Virginia

 When selecting a community college, you should consider what type of career you want to pursue and your earning potential.
-In 2020, the top five highest paying careers for associate degree holders in Virginia were legal support workers, funeral home managers, calibration and engineering technologists (except drafters), dental hygienists, and radiation therapists.
+In 2021, the top five highest paying careers for associate degree holders in Virginia were air traffic controllers, legal support workers, nuclear technicians, funeral home managers, and dental hygienists.

 Associate degree holders entering the workforce in Virginia should also consider which occupations tend to have high job availability.
-The top five careers expected to have the most job openings for the next ten years are paralegal and legal assistants, preschool teachers (excluding special education), legal support workers, computer network support specialists, and electrical engineering technicians.
+The top five careers expected to have the most job openings for the next ten years are preschool teachers (excluding special education), paralegals and legal assistants, legal support workers, computer network support specialists, and electrical engineering technicians.

 It’s important to consider which careers are expected to thrive and which are expected to decline.
-Jobs expected to undergo the greatest decline for associate degree holders in Virginia are desktop publishers, mechanical drafters, broadcast technicians, chemical technicians, and human resource assistants (excluding payroll and timekeeping).
+Jobs expected to undergo the greatest decline for associate degree holders in Virginia are desktop publishers, broadcast technicians, embalmers, drafters, and nuclear technicians.

 One of the most important factors to consider when pursuing community college is cost.
 We’ve put together a list of federal and state resources to facilitate access to the grants, scholarships, and financial aid available for associate degree students in Virginia.